 - The Committee must include an advisor who must be classified as Graduate Faculty and must meet the qualifications defined above.
-If two advisors are appointed, advisor and co-advisor, both shall be voting members of the Committee. - 2.
-The Committee must have at least two voting members knowledgeable in the technical areas of the thesis in addition to the advisor(s) and who are designated as either Mines Graduate
+If two advisors are appointed, advisor and co-advisor, both shall be voting members of the Committee. - The Committee must have at least two voting members knowledgeable in the technical areas of the thesis in addition to the advisor(s) and who are designated as either Mines Graduate

-- Faculty, Teaching Faculty, Professor of Practice, Research Faculty or Emeritus Faculty. - 3.
-The fourth, required member of the Committee must be designated as a Mines Graduate Faculty, Teaching Faculty or Professor of Practice.
-The 4th member may not be an advisor, co-advisor, or minor representative, and must be from outside of the student's doctoral, home department and minor program area(s) if appropriate.
-This committee member acts as Thesis Committee Chairperson. - 4.
-If a thesis co-advisor is assigned, this individual, Mines faculty or off-campus member, becomes a 5th required member of the committee.
+Faculty, Teaching Faculty, Professor of Practice, Research Faculty or Emeritus Faculty.

+- 3. The fourth, required member of the Committee must be designated as a Mines Graduate Faculty, Teaching Faculty or Professor of Practice.
+The 4th member may not be an advisor, co-advisor, or minor representative, and must be from outside of the advisor's primary department and the program of the minor representative.
+This committee member acts as Thesis Committee Chairperson. - If a thesis co-advisor is assigned, this individual, Mines faculty or offcampus member, becomes a 5th required member of the committee.
 Co-advisors must be voting members of the committee. - 5.
 If a minor field is designated, an additional committee member must be included who is an expert in that field.
 Minor representatives must be designated as Mines graduate faculty members who are participating faculty in the minor program area.
 If multiple minor programs are pursued, each must have a committee representative as defined above. - 6.
 Off-campus representatives may serve as additional committee members.
 If off-campus members are nominated for voting status, the committee request form must include a brief resume of their education and/or experience that demonstrates their competence to judge the quality and validity of the thesis.
 Such members also must agree to assume the same responsibilities expected of oncampus Committee members including, but not limited to, attendance at Committee meetings, review of thesis proposals and drafts, and participation in oral examinations and defense.